Aduro’s STING pathway technology targets the cytoplasmic Stimulator of Interferon Genes (STING) receptor

-STING is known to be a central mediator of innate immunity.
-When stimulated, STING induces the expression of type I interferon, cytokines and T cell recruitment factors that result in the activation of macrophages and dendritic cells, innate effector cells such as natural killer (NK) cells, and priming of tumor-specific T cells.
-Natural STING Pathway Activators are small molecules expressed by bacteria and immune cells.
+STING is known to be a central mediator of innate and adaptive immunity.
+When stimulated, STING induces the expression of type I interferon, cytokines, and T cell recruitment factors that result in the activation of macrophages and dendritic cells, innate effector cells such as natural killer (NK) cells, and priming of tumor-specific T cells.
+Natural STING Pathway activators are small molecules generated by bacteria and immune cells.

-Aduro’s synthetic STING Pathway Activators with significantly higher activity than the natural STING ligands produced by bacteria and mammalian cells.
-These synthetic STING Pathway Activators are being developed for direct injection into tumors to stimulate an immune response against antigens present in the tumor.
-The process is expected to use the tumor itself as a “vaccine,” enabling the induction of a tumor-specific immune response that is unique to the treated individual; an off-the-shelf small molecule approach to personalized immunotherapy.
+Aduro’s synthetic STING Pathway Activators have significantly higher activity than the natural STING ligands produced by bacteria and mammalian cells.
+These synthetic STING Pathway Activators can be directly injected into tumors, thereby using the tumor itself as a “vaccine,” and enabling the induction of a tumor-specific immune response that is unique to the treated individual - an off-the-shelf small molecule approach to personalized immunotherapy.

 STING Pathway Activators are intended to be combined with other cancer therapies and monoclonal antibodies (e.g. checkpoint inhibitors and immune agonists) for a more comprehensive approach to fighting certain cancers.
 Aduro’s lead molecule, ADU-S100/MIW815, is the first therapeutic in development specifically targeting STING.
 In collaboration with Novartis, it is being tested in multiple clinical trials in cutaneously accessible tumors, including head-and-neck cancer, melanoma, and multiple other cancers.
 To date, ADU-S100 has been well-tolerated and is showing encouraging preliminary clinical signals in ongoing early phase trials.

 Aduro’s STING Pathway Inhibitors target reduction of autoimmune and inflammatory responses.